xjwllmsx/git-repo-migrator/README.md

 6. ~~Create a counter variable~~
    **The following steps will be done for each directory:**
+7. Check to see if there are currently any remotes for each repo

+   - If repo has a 'mirror remote', remove it, add Soft Serve as a remote, and add mirror tag

+   - If repo has 'origin' already, add Sof Serve as a mirror

+   - If repo has no remotes, add Soft Serve

-7. Print 'adding Soft Serve as remote'
+8. Print 'adding Soft Serve as remote'

-8. Add Soft Serve server as the remote repository.

 9. Print 'Soft Serve added successfully!'